merklejerk/create-web3-provider/README.md

 cw3p({
 	// Network to connect to.
 May be 'main', ''mainnet', 'ropsten', or 'rinkeby'.
 	network: String,
-	// Infura API key, if using infura.
+	// Infura project ID, if not connecting to a custom provider.
 	infuraKey: String,
 	// Use websocket infura endpoint instead of HTTP.
 	ws: Boolean,